-Silvio Waisbord, Director and Professor, School of Media and Public Affairs, George Washington University.
-Past Editor-in-Chief / Journal of Communication, 2015-2018
+Dr. Silvio Waisbord, Director and Professor, School of Media and Public Affairs, George Washington University; Past Editor-in-Chief, Journal of Communication, 2015-2018

 "The COVID-19 pandemic underscores the critical importance of media of all kinds in the precarious efforts to forge a shared understanding of the health threats we all face.
 With accounts from every continent, this volume carefully and effectively explores the social and political contexts in which media respond to once-in-a-century challenge."

-Keyan G. Tomaselli, Distinguished Professor, U. of Johannesburg.
-Johns Hopkins Health and Education South Africa Lifetime Achiever’s Award.
-Co-editor, Development and Public Health Communication (Pearson)
+Keyan G. Tomaselli, Distinguished Professor, University of Johannesburg; Johns Hopkins Health and Education South Africa Lifetime Achiever’s Award; Co-editor, Development and Public Health Communication